invakid404/wasm-cel/README.md

 resolution.
 If you're using TypeScript, make sure your `tsconfig.json` has `"module": "NodeNext"` or `"moduleResolution": "NodeNext"` for proper type resolution.

+## Environment Detection

+The library automatically detects the environment:

+- **With bundlers** (Vite, Webpack, Rollup, etc.): Uses `package.json` conditional exports to select the correct entry point at build time
+- **Native ES modules**: Uses runtime detection to select the appropriate module
+- **Node.js**: Automatically uses the Node.js entry point with file system access
+- **Browsers**: Uses the browser entry point that requires explicit WASM initialization

+You don't need to change your import statements - the library handles the environment detection automatically.

 ## License